ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 	64 bytes from 169.61.xxx.xx: icmp_seq=7 ttl=43 time=245.460 ms
 	```

-4. To SSH into your Linux instance, use your private key and run the following command:
+4. To SSH into your Linux instance, use your private key and IP address and run the following command:

 	```sh
 	ssh -i ~/.ssh/<YOUR_PRIVATE_KEY_NAME> root@<FLOATING_IP_ADDRESS>